Corruption-robust exploration in episodic reinforcement learning: Our analytical framework: SuperVIsed

-\xhdr{Bellman error-regret decomposition for Q-supervised policies.} We now generalize the above decomposition to Q-supervised policies that may differ from the UCB policy.
-Proposition~\ref{prop:lucb_regret} differs from decompositions for UCB policies in the expectations $\Exp^{\boldpi_k\oplus_{h}\pigreed_k}$ over \emph{fictitious trajectories} arising from following $\boldpi_k$ until a stage $h$, and switching to $\pigreed_k$; it is also the RL version of Eq. \eqref{eq:bandit_decomposition}.
+\xhdr{Bellman error regret decomposition for Q-supervised policies.} The regret analysis of UCBVI \cite{AzarOsMu17} starts from a decomposition based on Bellman errors (Lemma~\ref{lm:LUCB-Bellman} in Appendix~\ref{app:bellman_error_decomposition_supervised}).
+We extend this decomposition to Q-supervised policies that may differ from the UCB policy.
+Proposition~\ref{prop:lucb_regret} differs from decomposition for UCB policies in the expectations $\Exp^{\boldpi_k\oplus_{h}\pigreed_k}$ over \emph{fictitious trajectories} arising from following $\boldpi_k$ until a stage $h$, and switching to $\pigreed_k$.